Shift operators from the simplex representation in momentum-space CFT

 \begin{itemize} \item The original integral \eqref{simplex} features $n(n-1)/2$ $d$-dimensional loop integrations and we have $(n-1)$ delta functions to help us, with one remaining behind to enforce overall momentum conservation.
 This leaves the equivalent of $(n-1)(n-2)d/2$ scalar integrals to perform.
 In contrast, the parametrisations we derive feature fewer integrals: only $n(n-1)/2$ scalar parametric integrals, one for each edge of the simplex.

 \item By inverting the graph polynomials that arise, we construct novel weight-shifting operators connecting solutions of the conformal Ward identities in spacetime dimension $d$ to new solutions in dimension $d+2$.
 Remarkably, these operators have a determinantal structure based on the Cayley-Menger matrix familiar from distance geometry.
 In contrast, the well-known weight-shifting operators introduced in \cite{Karateev:2017jgd} preserve the spacetime dimension.
-Operators mapping general correlators from $d\rightarrow d+2$ are, we believe, known only for the $3$-point function where their existence can be seen from the triple-$K$ representation \cite{Bzowski:2015yxv}.
-The new $d\rightarrow d+2$ operators we find thus generalise these results from $3$-point to arbitrary $n$-point correlators. \end{itemize}
+Operators mapping $d\rightarrow d+2$ are we believe known only for $3$-point functions, where their existence can be seen from the triple-$K$ representation in momentum space \cite{Bzowski:2015yxv}\footnote{These $d\rightarrow d+2$ operators also enable the construction of $d$-dimensional {\it tensorial} correlators \cite{Bzowski:2013sza, Bzowski:2017poo,Bzowski:2018fql}.}, and for $4$-point conformal blocks in position space (the operator $\mathcal{E}_+$ in \cite{Dolan:2011dv}).
+The new $d\rightarrow d+2$ operators we obtain can be viewed as a natural generalisation of the $3$-point operators of \cite{Bzowski:2015yxv} to arbitrary $n$-point correlators. \end{itemize}